stolostron/rhacm-docs/release_notes/known_issues.md

 You must enable the CIS policy controller.
 For more information, see _Enable the CIS controller_ on the [CIS policy controller page](../security/create_cis_pol.md) to update the policy.

-### All users with access to the Advanced Cluster Management for Kubernetes component namespaces are automatically granted cluster administrator access
+### All users with access to the Red Hat Advanced Cluster Management component namespaces are automatically granted cluster administrator access
 <!--1.0.0:2135-->

-The Advanced Cluster Management for Kubernetes components are installed in a single namespace.
-A `ServiceAccount` with a `ClusterRoleBinding` automatically gives cluster administrator privileges to Advanced Cluster Management for Kubernetes and to any ID with access to the namespace.
+The Red Hat Advanced Cluster Management components are installed in a single namespace.
+A `ServiceAccount` with a `ClusterRoleBinding` automatically gives cluster administrator privileges to Red Hat Advanced Cluster Management and to any ID with access to the namespace.
 For security, do not give anyone access to this namespace who does not already have cluster administrator access.

 The `multicluster-endpoint`, which is the agent on the managed cluster, also requires cluster administrator privileges.
 The `multicluster-endpoint` is deployed into the `multicluster-endpoint` namespace.
 For security, do not give anyone access to the `multicluster-endpoint` namespace who does not already have cluster administrator access.